kprevas/ronin/Schema-Guidelines.md

 layout: default
 ---

-RoninDB follows the principle of [convention over configuration][2].
+Tosa follows the principle of [convention over configuration][2].
 It expects your database schema to adhere to the following guidelines.

   * **Entity tables** are tables which will be represented as types in Gosu.